joseeden/All-Things-Docker-and-Kubernetes/pages/05-Exams/001-Exam-tips.md

     ## For dry-run
     export do="--dry-run=client -o yaml"
     ```
-- check all shortnames with:
+- Check all shortnames with:

     ```bash
     k api-resources